NREL/HPC/docs/Documentation/index.md

 ---

-Welcome to the central source of user-contributed documentation for Eagle and other NREL HPC systems.
+Welcome to the central source of user-contributed documentation for NREL's HPC systems.
 This repository is open to both NREL and non-NREL HPC users.
 You can browse the documentation here, or start contributing by [visiting the repository in Git](https://github.com/NREL/HPC) for more information.

 ## Where to Begin